rstan-dev/P2-To-Doodly/README.md

    ### Purpose and target audience

-   * This useful To Do List was created as a simple way to to encourage people to stay organised and keep ontop of their tasks.
+   * This useful To Do List was created as a simple way to to encourage people to stay organised and keep on top of their tasks.
 Suitable for all ages this to do list has a fun modern interface.

    ### User Story